lotrando/dev-wsl-gentoo/README.md

 9. Or copy the `.zshrc` and `.p10k.zsh` files from this repository to ~ / for the classic user and root superuser.

+10. Gentoo-zsh-completions package, contains helpers for gentoo apps as eselect, genlop, gentoolkit, layman, portage etc.

-10. Complete ! 👍 Now your Terminal looks similar to mine.
-Use this awesome terminal in Windosws and happy code.
+11. Complete ! 👍 Now your Terminal looks similar to mine.
+Use this awesome terminal in Windows and happy code.

-Thank you, L0tr4nd0.
+## L0tr4nd0